ThinamXx/TV_Halftime_Shows..BigGame/README.md

-# TV-Halftime-Shows-the-Big-Game
+# **TV, Halftime Shows and the Big Game**

-Hey there!!
-In this Project I have tried to answer the simple Questions about the TV, Halftime Shows and the Big Games.
-It will give you some insights about Pandas as well !
+**Descriptions and Target**

-I  have tried to answer the following questions:
+- Whether or not you like football, the Super Bowl is a spectacle.
+There's a little something for everyone at your Super Bowl party.
+Drama in the form of blowouts, comebacks, and controversy for the sports fan.
+There are the ridiculously expensive ads, some hilarious, others gut-wrenching, thought-provoking, and weird.
+The half-time shows with the biggest musicians in the world, sometimes riding giant mechanical tigers or leaping from the roof of the stadium.
+It's a show, baby.
+And in this notebook, I'm going to find out how some of the elements of this show interact with each other.
+After exploring and cleaning our data a little, I'm going to answer questions like:

-What are the most extreme game outcomes?
+  - What are the most extreme game outcomes?
-How does the game affect television viewership?
+  - How does the game affect television viewership?
-How have viewership, TV ratings, and ad cost evolved over time?
+  - How have viewership, TV ratings, and ad cost evolved over time?
-Who are the most prolific musicians in terms of halftime show performances?
+  - Who are the most prolific musicians in terms of halftime show performances?